Is it realistic for conveyancing in Levenshulme to be completed in two weeks?

-I purchased a freehold residence in Levenshulme but nevertheless charged rent, why is this and what is this?
+I purchased a freehold property in Levenshulme but nevertheless pay rent, why is this and what is this?

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the establishment of fresh rentcharges post 1977.
+Rentcharges have existed for hundreds of years, but the Rent Charge Act 1977 barred the establishment of new rentcharges from 1977 onwards.

-Old rentcharges can now be redeemed by making a one off payment under the Act.
-Any rentcharges that are still in existence in 2037 is to be extinguished.
+Old rentcharges can now be redeemed by making a lump sum payment under the Act.
+Any rentcharges that are still in existence in 2037 will be dispensed with completely.

 4 months have gone by since my purchase conveyancing in Levenshulme completed.
 I have checked the Land Registry website which shows that I paid £200,000 when infact I paid £160,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 Due to the guidance of my in-laws I had a survey completed on a house in Levenshulme ahead of instructing lawyers.
 I have been advised that there is a flying freehold aspect to the property.
 The surveyor has said that some mortgage companies will refuse to give a loan on this type of home.

 It varies from the lender to lender.
 HSBC has different requirements from Nationwide.
 Should you wish to telephone us we can check via the relevant lender.
 If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Levenshulme.
 Conveyancing will be smoother if you use a solicitor in Levenshulme especially if they are familiar with such properties in Levenshulme.